 - Eat vitamin C-rich foods to boost the absorption of iron.
 If your diet doesn’t meet your iron needs, consider drinking an iron supplement.

-Vegan Keto Diet – No soy
+Guide to Vegan Keto Tip#5: No soy

 In the previous section, goitrogens were briefly mentioned.
 This plant compound weakens your thyroid, resulting in fatigue, cold sensitivity, constipation, dry skin, and unexplained weight gain.